kubernetes/enhancements/keps/sig-storage/284-enable-volume-expansion/README.md

 ###### How can someone using this feature know that it is working for their instance?

 - [x] Events
+  - Resizing (on PVC)
     - Event Reason: External resizer is resizing volume pvc-a71483ed-a5bc-48fa-9151-ca41e7e6634e
+  - VolumeResizeSuccessful (on PVC)
+    - Event Reason: Volume resize is successful
+  - FileSystemResizeSuccessful (on PVC)
+    - Event Reason: Volume resize is successful.
+This event is emitted when resizing finishes on kubelet.
 - [x API .status
-  - Condition name: "Resizing" or "FileSystemResizePending"
+  - Condition name:
   - Other field:
 - [x] Other (treat as last resort)
   - Details: `pvc.Status.Capacity` should reflect user requested size after expansion is complete.